Braves' Brandon Phillips: Heads to bench Wednesday

 Phillips is not in the starting lineup Wednesday against the Cubs.

 Phillips has been on an absolute tear since the All-Star break, going 10-for-20 with a home run, five doubles, and five RBI over the past week, but he takes a seat for Wednesday's series finale.
-Sean Rodriguez fills in at the keystone in his stead, batting eighth.
+Sean Rodriguez will fill in at the keystone in his stead, batting eighth.

 More News